knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationTriviaApi.md

 <a name="getquestiontemplate"></a>
 # **GetQuestionTemplate**
-> ModelQuestionTemplateResource GetQuestionTemplate (string id)
+> QuestionTemplateResource GetQuestionTemplate (string id)

 Get a single question template